Higher Education and School District Attorney

 - Negotiated and drafted employment agreements for head football coaches, head men’s basketball coach, director of athletics, and numerous other coaches.

 - Managed and supervised litigation regarding subpoenas issued by Recording Industry Association of America (RIAA) concerning peer-to-peer file sharing by students.

-- Defended investigation by executive and legislative branches of government regarding conflict of interest in the Reading First program.
+- Defended investigation by executive and legislative branches of government regarding conflict of interest.

 - Drafted and advised on numerous federally funded research agreements.

 - Advised on conflict of interest and research misconduct policies required by the federal government.

 - Advised on human subjects' research, the responsibilities of the Institutional Review Board, and animal care and use regulations.